brod2240/ufid_reader/README.md

 # UFID Reader
 Program to allow a barcode scanner and rfid module to read ufid numbers and output student information for attendance purposes.
 ## Instructions for Client Host Device Set Up
-1. Connect Power, HDMI to monitor, and keyboard (ONLY FOR RASP PI 4)
+1. Connect Power, HDMI to monitor, and keyboard
 2. Install non-graphical raspbian (ONLY FOR RASP PI 4)
 3. Connect MRD5 scanner via USB.
 Make sure to hold power button to turn on.
 4. Git Pull repository
 5. Follow the following instructions
-## Instructions to Run Client-Server Communication Between Rasp Pi and Server
+## Instructions to Run Client-Server Communication Between Rasp Pi and Server (Not Needed in Current Version)
 1. Ensure the Client.py, Server.py, Data.py, StudentCourse2.db, Validation.py, and ufid_barcodes.csv are all in the same folder.
 2. Run Data.py to ensure data is populated in the StudentCourse2.db.
 To check the database SQLite will have to be downloaded.
 To add data there is a function called add_student in the Data.py file.
 3. Check the ip address of the server using ipconfig in a commandline on the device hosting the server and change the server ip in the both client.py and server.py file to match.
 4. Run Server.py on server host device.
 Class number used to validate students is hardcoded as this class 27483.
 5. Run Client.py on client host device.
 6. Scan ID.
-## Instructions for GUI
+## Instructions for GUI (Not Needed in Current Version)
 1. Ensure the validationSQL.py and gui.py files are in the same folder.
 2. On the command line, ensure you are inside the folder/directory.
 3. Run the command 'python gui.py' or 'python3 gui.py' depending on what version of python you have.